aasritha04/Python/README.md

 # Python-Projects

-This repository contains a collection of Python projects.
+This repository contains a collection of Python projects.The details of each project is mentioned in the respective project files.

 ## Projects